dasher-project/dasher-web/documents/Specification/07ZoomBoxMovement/ZoomBoxMovement.md

     Destination front position will be needed for the root descent determination step in the next iteration.

-    This processing step is similar to **Zoom Box Move Processing** step 2, above.
+    This processing step is similar to **Zooming Move Processing** step 2, above.
 The destination lateral size of a moving zoom box is given by a value returned by a solver function.